golemfactory/wasm-store/README.md

 We welcome contributions in the form of links to precompiled Wasm binaries of other programs.
 If you would like to submit such a link, do not hesitate to open a new PR.
 Your repo should contain README file and license.
-If it is raw application, it should follow the below guidelines.
+If it is a raw Wasm binary, it should follow the guidelines below.
 Approach to applications augemented with clients is more liberal.

 ## Directories structure